unilincoln/RDM/training/index.md

 # Introduction - research data training materials

 The following suite of training materials have been developed at the University of Lincoln by the [Orbital project](http://orbital.blogs.lincoln.ac.uk/) up to March 2013.
-They provide an overview of research data management concepts and practices, links to useful external resources, and specific information on using research data tools and services at Lincoln.
+They provide an overview of research data management concepts and practices, links to useful external resources, and specific information on using data tools & services at Lincoln.

+* For general advice on working with research data, please [contact the Orbital project](https://orbital.lincoln.ac.uk/contact)

+Please use the links below to read about different aspects of research data management:

 1. [What is research data?](https://orbital.lincoln.ac.uk/training-what)
 2. [Policies affecting your research data](https://orbital.lincoln.ac.uk/training-policies)